ricezhang11/CS5200-Project3/README.md

 @April Zhang implemented:
+1. Wrote the script that import data from MongoDB to Redis in appropriate data structures
-1. CRUD operations of Car
+2. CRUD operations of Car
-2. Implemented car search functionalities:
-   a.
-Filter cars by service start year
-   b.
-Filter cars that belong to a certain make and model
 3. Implemented Customer analysis:
-   a. calculate customers' membership titles based on their total transaction amount.
    b. search and display customers that have booked with the company for more than certain times.